WORKING MOM BURNOUT IS REAL – HERE'S HOW TO DEAL

 Life can feel like a constant game of catch-up.
-You take a few hours off to go to a ballet recital, so you work until 2am to make up for it.
-You have a big project due on Tuesday, so you can’t make it to your daughter’s field day.
+You take a few hours off to go to a ballet recital, so you work until 2 am to make up for it.
+Then, you have a big project due on Tuesday, so you can’t make it to your daughter’s field day.

 Nothing ever quite works out.

 Raising children and having a career is like working two full-time jobs at once – and neither of them gets your undivided attention.
 It’s the perfect recipe for burnout.

 Anyone with a career is familiar with the concept of burnout: It’s a state of emotional, physical, and mental exhaustion caused by excessive and prolonged stress.

 And it's a million times worse when you throw kids into the mix.

 As the parent of a 6-year old and a 14-year old, I am pretty familiar with excessive and prolonged stress.
 Between a first grader and a teen, my limits are tested daily.

 No matter how old your children are, I'm sure that you feel the same way.
 You're not alone.